murilo-cunha/mlops-and-deployment/slides.md

 </div>
 <div border-5 border-sky-50 shadow p-2 my-4 rounded-lg bg-sky-50>

 ### “For quite some time, the focus was on more traditional Business Intelligence and Data Engineering.
-More recently we have seen the [focus shifted more towards Advanced Analytics]{v-mark.highlight.yellow=2} in the form of some scattered initiatives and products, which in turn lead to [little success]{v-mark.circle.red=2} on these.”
+More recently we have seen the focus shifted more towards Advanced Analytics in the form of some scattered initiatives and products, which in turn lead to [little success]{v-mark.highlight.yellow=2} on these.”

 </div>
 <div border-5 border-sky-50 shadow p-2 my-4 rounded-lg bg-sky-50>